Sage/dynamodb_framework/README.md

 # DynamoDbFramework::Repository

 This is a base repository that exposes core functionality for interacting with a DynamoDb table.
 It is intended to be wrapped inside of a table specific repository, and is only provided to give a common way of interacting with a DynamoDb table.

+> NOTE: This functionality should now be handled via a DynamoDbFramework::Table or DynamoDbFramework::Index as detailed above.

 Before calling any methods from the repository the **.table_name** attribute must be set so that the repository knows which table to run the operations against.